Where to watch birds and wildlife in

 which are listed under 'Some Organized Tours to Southern Brazil' below.

-Local Guides and Tours in the Pantanal and Southern Brazil
+Local bird and wildlife guides in the Pantanal, Brazil

 The costs of organized tours partly reflect the quality of the tour leaders.